The Bachelorette (American TV series) season 21

 The twenty-first season of The Bachelorette premiered on July 8, 2024.
 This season features 26-year-old Jennifer "Jenn" Tran, a physician assistant student from Hillsdale, New Jersey.

 Tran finished in fifth place on the 28th season of The Bachelor featuring Joey Graziadei.
 She is the first Asian-American and the first practicing Buddhist in the lead role in the history of the Bachelor franchise.

 The season concluded on September 3, 2024, with Tran and her final choice, 28-year-old freight company owner Devin Strader, proposing to each other.
 However, during the live After the Final Rose special, Tran revealed that Strader broke up with her in August 2024.

+It is the most recent season of The Bachelorette has been aired following the subsequent twenty-second season was pulled out from airing on March 19, 2026, less than two years after this season aired.

 Production

 Casting and contestants

 On March 25, 2024, Tran was announced as the Bachelorette by previous lead Charity Lawson during the After the Final Rose special of the 28th season of The Bachelor.
 Her fellow season 28 castmates Daisy Kent and Maria Georgas were also considered for the role.

 Notable contestants include Aaron Erb, who is the twin brother of season 16 and Bachelor in Paradise 7 contestant Noah Erb, and Caleb "Moze" Smith, who played for the Iowa Barnstormers in the Indoor Football League.